If you missed the start of Brit Trek, you haven’t lived. But fortunately, you can catch up here.

 COMMANDER GOVE: You did, Sir.
 Remember that game of poker where you held all of the cards?

 CAPTAIN BERK: Dammit!
 Yes, alas, I do recall it, now.
-Colonel Cummings sounded so ah, ah, convincing and indeed, ah, persuasive, when he told me that a seven and a two can never lose.
+Colonel Cummings sounded so convincing and indeed, ah, persuasive, when he told me that a seven and a two can never lose.
 We need Colonel Cummings back!
-As vile as he is, he’s always got a few ideas, as one might put it, up his er, sleeve.
+As vile as he is, he’s always got a few ideas up his sleeve.
 How far to Barnard’s Star?

 LIEUTENANT SUNAK: We might just make it of we stick to impulse one and jettison a few hundred crew members, Sir.